vZMA/ZMA/README.md

 ## Contact

-For questions about this repository, contact the ZME Facility Engineer at fe@zmaartcc.net.
+For questions about this repository, contact the ZMA Facility Engineer at fe@zmaartcc.net.